Generic mean curvature flows with cylindrical singularities I: the normal forms and nondegeneracy: The invariant cones and -normal form

-Thus we have proved that the RHS of \eqref{eq:Aderivative} is dominated by terms involving $v^2$.
-Moreover, using the cone theorem \ref{ThmCone} item (2) again, on the RHS of \eqref{eq:Aderivative}, we replace $v^2$ by $(\Pi_0 v)^2$ creating another error bounded by $\eps_1(t)\|v\|^2$.
+Thus, we have proved that the RHS of \eqref{eq:Aderivative} is dominated by terms involving $v^2$.
+Moreover, by assumption again, on the RHS of \eqref{eq:Aderivative}, we replace $v^2$ by $(\Pi_0 v)^2$ creating another error bounded by $\alpha^{-1}\|v\|^2$.
 For $\Pi_0v$, its Fourier expansion has only finitely many terms, then we can write it into the Fourier expansion and calculate $m'_{ii}$ and $m_{ij}'$ explicitly using Lemma \ref{LmTriple}.
 We have

 Using Lemma \ref{LmTriple}, we can calculate that